cjbrunnen/grocery-shop/README.md

-# Shopping Cart using React & Material-UI
+# Shopping Cart using React

 ![Items list with items in cart](app-screenshot.png)